Instructor: Rodger Peck

-This 6 hour video course covers the second chapter of the 2010 ADA Standards for Accessible Design.
-Chapter 2: Scoping Requirements sets the stage for all the following chapters of the ADA Standards.
-In this video course, material is presented by simple narration and power point video presentation, as well as on-site, real world video examples in various accessible buildings, used by both the public and by private businesses.
+This two hour video course covers the tenth chapter of the 2010 ADA Standards for Accessible Design, Recreation Facilities.
+The material for this course is presented by simple narration and power point video presentation, including on-site, real world video examples in various accessible buildings used by both the public and private sector.

 After completing this course participants will be able to:

-- Be able recognize what facilities can, and should comply with ADA standards.
+- Be able recognize how recreational facilities can, and should comply with ADA standards.

 - Outline at least one design strategy based on ADA standards for the construction of either a public or private building.

 - Summarize the options available to the design or building professional when designing a facility per the requirements of the ADA Standards.

 This course covers:

 - Amusement Rides

 - Recreational Boating Facilities

 - Golf Facilities